Alpine-DAV/ascent/src/docs/sphinx/Actions/Binning.rst

 ^^^^^^^^^^^^
 The binning is called every cycle ascent is executed, and the results are stored within the expressions cache.
-When the run is complete, the results of the binnning, as well as all other expressions, are output inside the `ascent_session.yaml` file, which is convenient for post processing.
+When the run is complete, the results of the binning, as well as all other expressions, are output inside the `ascent_session.yaml` file, which is convenient for post processing.

 Here is a excerpt from the session file (note: the large array is truncated):